Can you have a successful business online by filming fitness classes? Yes.

 Options for Sharing Classes

-Sharing your full classes by reposting your IG or Facebook live might be a good way to try things out and judge demand, but the thing about social media is that at this point you can’t monetize it.
-Instagram did just announce revenue sharing with influencers so we will see down the road how that goes.
+Sharing your full classes by reposting your IG or Facebook live might be a good way to try things out and judge demand, but the thing about social media is that people really only view short-form content.
+We only post really short classes on social or short clips from them.

 Social media is great for creating an audience, but to make money filming fitness classes you need to get your followers to other sites.